Learning Opportunities and Resources

 The Marshall University Foundation, Inc. was established in 1947, as a non-profit, tax-exempt, educational corporation.
 In the spirit of philanthropy and through a commitment to education, the foundation solicits, receives, manages and administers gifts on behalf of Marshall University.
 It is a public charity under Section 501(c)(3) of the Internal Revenue Service.

-The foundation, in collaboration with Marshall’s Office of Development, secures private financial support for the university and encourages greater participation by alumni.
-The Brad D. Smith Foundation Hall, home of the Erickson Alumni Center, is located at the intersection of 5th Avenue and John Marshall Drive.
+The Foundation, in collaboration with the Marshall University Alumni Association, secures private financial support for the university and encourages greater participation by alumni.
+The Brad D. Smith Foundation Hall, home of the Erickson Alumni Center, is located at the intersection of Fifth Avenue and John Marshall Drive.
 The building opened in February of 2010.

 Math Placement Examinations